aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/save-modified-emails-aspose-java/_index.md

 </dependency>
 ```

-#### License Acquisition

-Aspose.Email requires a license for full functionality:

-- **Free Trial**: Start with the free trial to test features.
-- **Temporary License**: Obtain a temporary license if you need more time.
-- **Purchase**: Buy a subscription for ongoing projects.

-To initialize Aspose.Email, set up your licensing as follows:
+### How to Set Aspose License Java
+Before invoking any save operation, initialize the library with your license file.
+This step is crucial for the **aspose email save** process to work without trial restrictions.

 ```java
 License license = new License();
 license.setLicense("path/to/your/license/file.lic");
 ```

-### Implementation Guide

-#### Save and Modify Email Message
+## Step‑by‑Step Guide to Save and Modify an Email Message

-This feature demonstrates saving an email message after modifications using the `MailMessage` class.

-##### Step 1: Load and Modify the Email Message
+### Step 1: Load the Email Message

-Start by loading your email into a `MailMessage` object and make necessary modifications:
+First, load an existing `.eml` file into a `MailMessage` object.
+This gives you full access to every part of the email.

 ```java
 // Loading the mail message from disk